 Luggage space?
 Suffice to say, it will carry six cases of champagne with space in-between for items such as a toothbrush.

 And finally, there is no options list.
-This car is hand built and, therefore, you can ask for what you want, with the price for the car starting at £149,950.
+This car is hand built and, therefore, you can ask for what you want.

 In conclusion, I have two things to say: the first is that the smile that came on my face within the first 50 feet of driving this car never left.
 The second is that, if you want a car with that quality vintage feel without the fiddling, look no further.